JensRantil/go-csv/README.md

   custom escape character.

 Have a look at [the
-documentation](http://godoc.org/github.com/JensRantil/go-csv) `csv_test.go` for
+documentation](http://godoc.org/github.com/JensRantil/go-csv) in `csv_test.go`
-example on how to use these.
+for example on how to use these.
 All values above have sane defaults (that makes the module behave the same as the `csv` module in the Go standard library).

 Documentation
 -------------